Looking for the Elastic web crawler? See the Elastic web crawler documentation.

 Logs are representative of an entire crawl, which encompasses all domains in an engine.

-- User interfaces for managing domains, entry points, and crawl rules
+User interfaces and APIs for managing domains, entry points, and crawl rules